Who to contact

 - Develop their own approach to requirements such as a well-defined pedagogical approach.

-In Nunavut, day care centres, nursery schools, after-school care and regulated family day homes operate in accordance with the regulations set out in the Northwest Territories Child Day Care Act and the Child Day Care Standards and Regulations 1994.
+In Nunavut, day care centres, nursery schools, after-school care and regulated family day homes must operate in accordance with the Nunavut Child Day Care Act (legislation or law), and the Regulations (explanation of legislation).
+Their purpose is to set minimum standards that ensure the quality care, instruction and supervision of children.

 Regulations address a wide range of standards - from window size to attendance taking to outdoor time.
 A number of regulations related to program quality are highlighted below.